-Groundwater-level changes from 2003 to 2013 were dominated by multiple contrasting periods of change.
+Groundwater-level changes from 2005 to 2015 were dominated by multiple contrasting periods of change.
 Much of the Midwest, and all of Nebraska were in a period of drought from 2000 to about 2007.
 During this time, groundwater-level declines were recorded throughout the state of Nebraska (Burbach, 2007).
-Precipitation returned to above-normal levels for the years between 2007 and early 2012, causing groundwater levels to return to predrought levels in much of eastern and central Nebraska.
-However, spring of 2012 through the spring of 2013 were the driest years on record for the state of Nebraska, resulting in groundwater-level declines which eliminated many of the groundwater-level rises associated with the wet years between 2007 and early 2012.
-Overall, compared against the 30-year average precipitation values, the average precipitation for the 10-year period from 2003 to 2013 was near normal for most of the state despite the drought of 2012.
+Precipitation returned to above-normal levels for the years between 2007 and early 2012, causing groundwater levels to return to pre-drought levels in much of eastern and central Nebraska.
+However, spring of 2012 through the spring of 2013 was the driest year on record for the state of Nebraska, resulting in groundwaterlevel declines which eliminated many of the groundwaterlevel rises associated with the wet years between 2007 and early 2012.
+For most of Nebraska, precipitation values returned to near the long-term averages in late 2013 and 2014.
+Overall, the average precipitation for the 10-year period from 2005 to 2015 was near the 30-year normal for most of the state despite persistent drought conditions in 2012 and early 2013 (Fig. 12).